tum-vision/lsd_slam/README.md

 - `minNearSupport `: only plot points that have #minNearSupport similar neighbours (higher values remove outliers) min: 0, default: 7, max: 9
 - `cutFirstNKf `: do not display the first #cutFirstNKf keyframe's pointclouds, to remove artifacts left-over from the random initialization. min: 0, default: 5, max: 100
 - `sparsifyFactor `: only plot one out of #sparsifyFactor points, selected at random.
 Use this to significantly speed up rendering for large maps. min: 1, default: 1, max: 100
+- `sceneRadius `: defines near- and far clipping plane.
+Decrease, to be able to zoom in more. min: 1, default: 80, max: 200
 - `saveAllVideo `: save all rendered images... only use if you know what you are doing. min: False, default: False, max: True
 - `keepInMemory `: If set to false, Pointcloud is only stored in OpenGL buffers, and not kept in RAM.
 This greatly reduces the required RAM for large maps, however also prohibits saving / dynamically changing sparsifyFactor and variance-thresholds. min: False, default: True, max: True